rickardlindberg/rickardlindberg.me/writing/agdpp-multiplayer/index.markdown

 And we have the first version of a working multiplayer mode!

-## A reflection on stories

-How many stories have we worked on in this episode?

-Well, we have added support for multiplayer, isn't that just one story?

-But we also did some polishing.
-Polishing could easily be its own story.
-Polish adds value to the players of the game.

-So the stories might be

-* Add multiplayer support
-* Nicer looking, more informative start scene
-* Different player colors

-The first one is a lot bigger than the others.
-Is it possible to split it so that all stories that we work on have roughly the same size?
-I'm not sure.
-Let's think about it.

-Let's think about the state the game was in when we had a start scene, but the players could not be selected.
-We had visible change in behavior.
-There was now a start scene that wasn't there before.
-But had we added value?
-Players expecting multiplayer would be disappointed.
-Other players would have to shoot a couple of times extra before they can play the game.
-That doesn't seem like value.
-However, players could see this new start scene and ask questions like "what is this?" and "what am I supposed to do here?"
-We can tell them our idea and they can give us feedback if we are on the right track.
-Perhaps they want to start a multiplayer session in a different way?
-Perhaps they think a descriptive text on the start scene is more important?
-That has value.

 ## Polishing

 An empty start scene does not feel polished.
-Let's add some instruction text to tell players how to get passed it.
+Let's add some instructions to inform players how to get passed it.
 It mostly involves doing `loop.draw_text` in the draw method.
 Not very interesting.
 However, let's also add some animated balloons in the background to make the scene a little more interesting.
 Thanks to the extraction of `Balloons` that we did in the [previous](/writing/agdpp-spawn-multiple-balloons/index.html) episode, we can